MrPotatoManLol/QLRC-Stuff/General/Rules and Regulations/Rules and Regulations.md

 6) No alt accounts.
     ***i)*** *If caught using an alt account, both the alt account and main account will be banned.*

+---

+<p style="text-align: center;">For any questions, comments, or concerns, please contact the QRLC Community Manager.<br>Rules and Regulations are subject to change at any time.
+Please ensure you are aware of rule changes.</p>